postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 * Fedora 21
 * Debian 8 and later

+**Note:**
-**Note:**Note: If you are an Ubuntu 18 user, you must additionally install libgconf-2-4 package to run Postman.
+If you are an Ubuntu 18 user, you must additionally install ```libgconf-2-4 package``` to run Postman.
 This package, which was shipped by default until Ubuntu version 18 has been dropped, and is mandatory to run Postman.
-Use the following command to install libgconf-2-4:
+Use the following command to install ```libgconf-2-4```:

 `apt-get install libgconf-2-4`